mthomps4/blog-posts/posts/software_development_a_woodworkers_perspective/software_development_a_woodworkers_perspective_(part5)-make_it_a_habit.md

 — *I’ll continue to grow.
 — I’ll be able to help others grow*

-Regardless of your profession.Woodworking, Development, or other, as we continue to push forward, to make mistakes and learn, I hope we can do so together.
+Regardless of your profession.Woodworking, Development, or other, as we continue to push forward to make mistakes and learn, I hope we can do so together.

 Do Good.
 Then do good work.